+Text description provided by the architects.
 The two fashion boutiques Mameg and Maison Martin Margiela sit side-by-side, in a single building.
 Their characters are different.
 Whereas Mameg creates an atmosphere of domesticity and comfort, Maison Martin Margiela creates a jarring world of collage and reflection.
 That the two boutiques, linked by a reflected-gold corridor, are so close physically and so distinct atmospherically prompted a simple division.
 With Maison Martin Margiela opening onto the street and Mameg oriented towards a private garden on the alley side, an existing wooden bow truss roof system acts as the datum.
-A program bar containing ‘back-of-house’ program frees up the rest of the space.
+A program bar containing ‘back-of-house' program frees up the rest of the space.
 Diverse design vocabularies define the two boutiques.

 Mameg conjures the feel of a 19th-century archival library.
 Simultaneously neutral through its flexibility and full through its occupation, a white shelving system unifies the double-height retail space.
 Angled vertical supports compose a system of stacked white display boxes to produce a transitory image: it appears that, at any point, a unit could be removed, replaced, or reconfigured.

 This sense of a fleeting composition is reinforced by the scale of the shelving system.
 Rising from the floor to the mezzanine and trickling into compilations of smaller provisional arrangements, the objects displayed in the boxes play dual roles.
 Up close, the objects assume primacy; from afar, the shelving system creates a thickened field.
 The architecture is transformed by its occupation.